SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/install-mock-server-kyma.md

     - Add your container image settings `<your-container-registry>` and `tag` to your `chart/values.yaml`

+4. Do the productive build for your application from the project's root directory, which writes into the `gen` folder using the below command:

+    ```sh
+    cds build --production
+    ```

-4. Deploy mock server using
+5. Deploy mock server using

     ```yaml
-    helm upgrade --install mock ./chart -n <namespace>
+    helm upgrade --install mock ./gen/chart -n <namespace>
     ```

     ![deployed mock app](../images/mockdeployment.png)

-5. As shown in the above screenshot, api url for the installed mock server can be taken from the output of mock server deployment.
+6. As shown in the above screenshot, api url for the installed mock server can be taken from the output of mock server deployment.